Suárez homers twice, Bauer fans 9 as Reds edge D-backs

 UP NEXT

-Reds: RHP Sonny Gray (10-7, 2.80 ERA) is the scheduled starter against the Chicago Cubs in the opener of a three-game series Monday at Wrigley Field.
-Gray is 2-1 against the Cubs this season.
+Reds: Cincinnati originally named Sonny Gray its starter in Chicago Monday against the Cubs, but after the game announced it will be RHP Kevin Gausman (3-8, 5.83 ERA), with Gray pushed back a day.

-Diamondbacks: Arizona opens a three-game series against the Miami Marlins, with LHP Robbie Ray (12-8, 4.30 ERA) set to start Monday.
+Diamondbacks: Arizona opens a three-game series against the Miami Marlins, with LHP Robbie Ray (12-8, 4.30) set to start Monday.
 Ray, who was bothered by a blister in his last start, has a four-game winning streak at home.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports